labstack/echox/website/content/guide/binding.md

   user := UserDTO{
     Name: u.Name,
     Email: u.Email,
-    IsAdmin: false // because you could accidentally expose fields that should not be bind }
+    IsAdmin: false // because you could accidentally expose fields that should not be bound }
   executeSomeBusinessLogic(user)